Intensification of tilted atmospheric vortices by asymmetric diabatic heating: Abstract

 \section{Abstract}

 \citet{PaeschkeEtAl2012} studied the nonlinear dynamics of strongly tilted vortices subject to asymmetric diabatic heating by asymptotic methods.
 They found, \ia, that an azimuthal Fourier mode~1 heating pattern can intensify or attenuate such a vortex depending on the relative orientation of tilt and heating asymmetries.
-The theory originally addressed the gradient wind regime which, asymptotically speaking, corresponds to vortex Rossby numbers of order $\bigoh{1}$ in the limit.
-Formally, this restricts the appicability of the theory to rather weak vortices in the near equatorial region.
-It is shown below that said theory is, in contrast, uniformly valid for vanishing Coriolis parameter and thus applicable to vortices up to hurricane strength.
-The paper's main contribution is a series of three-dimensional numerical simulations which fully support the analytical predictions.
+The theory originally addressed the gradient wind regime which, asymptotically speaking, corresponds to vortex Rossby numbers of order unity in the limit.
+Formally, this restricts the applicability of the theory to rather weak vortices in the near equatorial region.
+It is shown below that said theory is, in contrast, uniformly valid for vanishing Coriolis parameter and thus applicable to vortices up to low hurricane strengths.
+In addition, the paper presents an extended discussion of the asymptotics as regards their physical interpretation and their implications for the overall vortex dynamics.
+The paper's second contribution is a series of three-dimensional numerical simulations examining the effect of different orientations of dipolar heat release on idealized tropical cyclones.
+Comparisons with numerical solutions of the asymptotic equations yield evidence that supports the original predictions.
+In addition, the influence of asymmetric diabatic heat release on the time evolution of centerline tilt is analysed further, and a steering mechanism based on the orientation of the heating dipole is revealed.